Interested in joining the lab? Click here to learn more.

 Elsie Gibson graduate student

 Elsie graduated from Harvey Mudd College in 2015 with a B.S. in Mathematical and Computational Biology, where she worked with Lauren Chan.
 Prior to joining the Ramachandran Lab during Fall 2019, Elsie worked as an ORISE intern at the Walter Reed Biosystematics Unit, and as a Research Technician and Laboratory Manager in Adam Kepecs' systems neuroscience lab at Cold Spring Harbor Laboratory.
-She is interested in population genetic inference and spatial genetics.
+She is interested in population genetic inference and spatial genetics, and was previously supported by the T32 in Biological Data Science.

 Cole Williams graduate student